When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 The 900 series comes integrated with the iAdapt 2.0 technology as the 960 and the 980 are the first Roomba models which features a visual localization camera.
 With its help of this built-in camera, these models have the ability to map out your home – which isn’t possible with the previous models – for ensuring a maximum coverage.

-There are two types of batteries, which are normally used in the Roomba robotic vacuum cleaners: Nickel Metal Hydride battery and Lithium-Ion battery.
+There are two types of batteries, which are normally used in the Roomba robot vacuums: Nickel Metal Hydride battery and Lithium-Ion battery.
 When the former comes integrated into a minor proportion of Roomba products, the latter is the most commonly used type of battery in these units.

 This is due to the reason that as compared to Ni-MH batteries, the Li-Ion batteries sustain a longer battery life.
 Moreover, their durable construction makes them viable for a long-term usage.